PaulB-GreenRiv/pretzels/README.md

 :heavy_check_mark: 6.
 Uses OOP, and defines multiple classes, including at least one inheritance relationship.
   * Utilizes a customer class, and a Pretzel class with two child classes (Stuffed and Bitesize)

-7. Contains full Docblocks for all PHP files and follows PEAR standards.
+:heavy_check_mark: 7.
+Contains full Docblocks for all PHP files and follows PEAR standards.
   * PHP Code Contains Docblocks
-  * PEAR checkup to come
+  * Complies with PEAR standards

 :heavy_check_mark: 8.
 Has full validation on the client side through JavaScript and server side through PHP.
   * Utilizes server side validation for the pretzel and customer forms